Shirialmog/HydraNet/README.md

     base for transfer learning to other medical target datasets.
     The network is based on the UNET architecture and was trained on 7 different organs with 1 shared encoder and 7 decoders.
+    The final weights are available for download, as well as the code for transfer.
     <br />
     Ayelet Talby,  Shiri Almog